You need a website, but should you hire a designer or use a DIY website builder?

 Which leads me on to my next point…

-Yes designs can start to look dated and no one wants an unwittingly retro website, but a refresh every few years shouldn’t cost the earth when the foundations are solid.
-Think along the lines of getting your car re-sprayed every few years, or your house repainted; it’s a tiny investment compared to buying a new one.
+Web designs can start to look dated and no one wants an unwittingly retro website, but a refresh every few years shouldn’t cost the earth when the foundations are solid.
+Think along the lines of getting your house repainted or your car deep-cleaned every few years; it’s a tiny investment compared to buying a new one.

 Are you in need of a website that’s tailor made to fit your business?